Below are a selection of answers to general questions about the Quality Care Pharmacy Program.

 This is to demonstrate that not only does the pharmacy have a procedure or policy in place, but they are also aware of how and when it needs to be followed and by who in the pharmacy.

-You must provide a written explanation of how the pharmacy and staff follow out certain tasks or procedures based on the question provided in the assessment, not the procedure itself.
+You may be asked to provide an explanation of how the pharmacy and staff carry out certain tasks or procedures based on the question provided in the assessment, not the procedure itself.

 I'm being asked a question about a professional service I do not offer, what should I do?